Pennsylvania Limits Authority of Oil and Gas Inspectors by Abrahm Lustgarten

 WTF?

-on radiation, water and drilling see my previous post:
+For some background and much more information on radiation, water and drilling see my previous post: